-Dry eye is a condition in which there are insufficient tears to lubricate and nourish the front of the eye.
-Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.
-People with dry eyes either do not produce enough tears or they have tears of poor quality.
-With each blink of the eyelids, tears are spread across the front surface of the eye, known as the cornea.
+Tears are necessary for maintaining the health of the front surface of the eye, and for providing clear vision.
+Patients with dry eye either do not produce enough tears, or they produce tears of poor quality.
+With each blink of the eyelids, tears are spread across the front surface of the eye.
 Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter, and keep the surface of the eyes smooth and clear.
 At Vista Eye Care in Thornton, Colorado, our eye doctors take a preventative approach to dry eye treatment.

-What are the two main types of dry eye?
+What are the two main causes of dry eye?

-- Poor quality of tears – Tears are made of three layers: oil, water, and mucus.
-Each component serves a function in protecting and nourishing the front surface of the eye.
+- Poor quality of tears – Tears are made of three integrated layers: oil, water, and mucus.
+Each component layer serves a function in protecting and nourishing the front surface of the eye.
 A smooth oil layer helps to prevent evaporation of the water layer, while the mucin layer functions in spreading the tears evenly over the surface of the eye.
-If the tears evaporate too quickly, or do not spread evenly over the cornea due to deficiencies with any of the tear layers, dry eye symptoms may develop.
+If the tears evaporate too quickly, or do not spread evenly over the ocular surface due to deficiencies with any of the tear layers, dry eye symptoms and inflammation may develop.

-There are seven main causes of dry eyes:
+There are seven main risks for developing dry eye:

 - Age – Dry eye is part of the aging process.
-The majority of people over age 65 experience some symptoms of dry eyes.
+The majority of patients over the age of 65 experience some dry eye symptoms.

 - Gender – Women are more likely to develop dry eyes due to hormonal changes caused by pregnancy, oral contraceptives, and menopause.

-- Medical conditions – Persons with rheumatoid arthritis, diabetes, and thyroid problems are more likely to have symptoms of dry eyes.
-Problems with inflammation of the eyelids (blepharitis), inflammation of the surfaces of the eye, or the inward or outward turning of eyelids can result in dry eyes.
+- Medical conditions – Patients with rheumatoid arthritis, diabetes, and thyroid disease are more likely to have symptoms of dry eye.
+Meibomian gland dysfunction, inflammation of the eyelids (blepharitis), or the inward or outward turning of the eyelids can all contribute to dry eye.

-- Environmental conditions – Exposure to smoke, wind, and dry climates (like Colorado!) can increase tear evaporation resulting in dry eye symptoms.
-Failure to blink regularly, such as when staring at a computer screen for long periods of time, can also contribute to drying of the eyes.
+- Environmental conditions – Exposure to smoke, wind, and dry climates (like we have here in Colorado!) can increase tear evaporation resulting in dry eye symptoms.
+Failure to blink regularly, such as when staring at a computer screen for long periods of time, can also contribute to dry eye.
 If you live in Thornton, Brighton, Westminster, or North Denver, you’re already predisposed to have dry eyes.

-- Refractive surgery – Refractive corneal surgeries, such as PRK and LASIK, can cause decreased tear production and dry eyes.
+- Refractive surgery – Refractive corneal surgeries, such as PRK and LASIK, can cause decreased tear production and dry eye.

 How are dry eyes treated?

-There are four main ways to treat dry eyes:
+There are five main ways to treat dry eye:

-- Artificial tears – Mild cases of dry eyes can often be managed using over-the-counter artificial tears.
-These can be used as often as needed to supplement natural tear production, or increase the thickness of existing tears, allowing them to stick to the front of the eye between blinks.
+- Artificial tears – Mild cases of dry eye can often be managed using over-the-counter artificial tears.
+These can be used as often as needed to supplement natural tear production, or to increase the thickness of existing tears, allowing them to stick to the front of the eye between blinks.
 Use of eye drops that “get redness out” are not recommended as they introduce irritating chemicals into the eye.
-Our optometrists, Dr. Abert and Dr. Pedroza, recommend preservative-free artificial tear solutions because they contain fewer additives that cause further irritation.
-Some of our doctor’s favorite drops are Systane Ultra and Refresh Tears.
+Our optometrists, Dr. Abert and Dr. Pedroza, recommend preservative-free artificial tear solutions because they contain fewer additives that frequently cause further irritation.
+Our favorite drop for patient’s with poor tear production is called Oasis non-preserved artificial tears.

-- Punctal plugs – The tear ducts can be blocked with tiny silicone or gel-like plugs that can be removed if needed.
-In either case, the goal is to keep the available tears in the eye longer to reduce dryness-related issues.
+- Punctal occlusion – The tear ducts can be blocked with tiny silicone or gel-like plugs that can be removed if needed.
+The goal of punctual occlusion is to keep available tears in the eye longer to reduce dryness-related issues.

-- Increasing tear production – Restasis is a prescription eye drop that can increase production of tears.
-Omega-3 fatty acid nutritional supplements (found in fish oil) have also been shown to increase tear quality and production by reducing tear gland inflammation as well as improve tear quality.
+- Increasing tear production – Restasis and Xiidra are prescription eye medications that can increase tear production.
+Omega-3 fatty acid nutritional supplements have also been shown to increase tear quality and production by reducing tear gland inflammation as well as improving tear quality.